vmdd/Blockchain_cw2/README.md

 To set up and play your tic-tac-toe game, you can:

-1. start ganache test chain
+1. start the ganache test chain

 `docker run -p 8545:8545 -d trufflesuite/ganache-cli:latest -g 0`

-2. start web server
+2. start the web server

 `docker run -p 8080:8080 -d tic-tac-toe`